shlomi-noach/awesome-mysql/README.md

 # awesome-mysql

-A curated list of awesome MySQL software, libraries and tools.
+A curated list of awesome MySQL software, libraries and resources.

 This list accepts and encourages Pull Requests.
 See [CONTIBUTING](CONTRIBUTING.md)